- Since 2007, the Step-Up Program has trained more than 125 underrepresented undergraduate students (at VCU and other institutions)

 - Does homology of attP/attB sequences reflect host range?
 It was found that homology between these regions is not a good predictor.

 - The function of repressor proteins and repressor protein binding sites in a specific grouping of bacteriophages.
-I'd be happy to discuss this in person (a little too wordy for this already wordy email
+I'd be happy to discuss this in person

-- Can capsid protein sequences be used to explore structural relationships? furthermore, can these structural relationships tell us anything about the relatedness of the viruses?
+- Can capsid protein sequences be used to explore structural relationships?
+Furthermore, can these structural relationships tell us anything about the relatedness of the viruses?

 This research was performed as part of VCU Phage Lab (BFNO 251/252) run by Dr. Allison Johnson.